akaushikyu/EECS-4201-project/README.md

 # Errors: 1, Warnings: 0
 make: Leaving directory '/eecs/home/kaushika/EECS-4201-project/project/pd0/verif/scripts'
 ```
-This is expected as the probe signals are missing and need to filled in.
+This is expected as the probe signals are missing and need to be filled in.
 Once you have the probe signals setup, you should see a `pd.vcd` waveform file generated that you can view using `gtkwave` or the ModelSim GUI.

-For PD1 - PD6, you can follow the same steps as above to build and run the design simulation.
+For PD1 - PD5, you can follow the same steps as above to build and run the design simulation.
 Note that the build command takes an additional command line switch `TEST=` which specifies the RISC-V test program to load in memory.
 These tests can be found in `pd*/verif/data/test*.x`.
 For example, if you want to load the `pd*/verif/data/test2.x` program in memory and simulate its execution, then execute the following command:
 ```
 make run -C verif/scripts/ VERILATOR=1 TEST=test2